-I'm currently studying the long-term fire history of coastal temperate rainforests located on the central coast of British Columbia, Canada.
+My PhD research examined the long-term fire history of temperate rainforests located on the Central Coast of British Columbia, Canada.
 My research is primarily located in the Hakai Lúxvbálís Conservancy on Calvert and Hecate Islands (N 51º 38 W -128º 05).
 I'm very interested in human and climate drivers of historic fire regime variability and how First Nations traditionally used fire as a tool for resource management.
 More details on my research can be found here https://www.hakai.org/research/kwakshua-watershed-program/fire-history-hecate-island

 Salmon berries are a perfect snack in June.

 A fire-scarred western redcedar tree.

 A ~300 year old burnt and still living western redcedar on Hecate Island.

 Sampling a fire scar wedge from a western redcedar.

 Charcoal deposited in an organic soil on Hecate Island.
 Photo by Ian Giesbrecht

 This western redcedar lived to tell an interesting story about fire in the bog.